What is travel insurance?

 I have not received my travel insurance documents, what should I do?

 If you haven't received an email from us with instructions on how to register for our online customer portal and view your travel insurance documents, please email us at [email protected].
-We'll email you your documents within 1 working day.
+We'll email your documents to you within 1 working day.
 Please note, for data protection reasons, we can only send the documents to the email address provided at point of sale.

-View your important travel insurance documents online 24/7 here.
+You can view your important travel insurance documents online 24/7 here.

-I want to cancel my travel insurance policy
+I want to cancel my policy.

 Please note, for data protection reasons, we can only cancel a policy if the request is made via the same email address used to purchase the policy.